 This report helps you understand the performance of each keyword and ad headline in your AdWords account.

-If you see a keyword with a lot of revenue for the number of visits (or sessions, for apps) but the number of visits/sessions is low, you may want to raise your bid for that keyword so that it generates more impressions of your ads.
+If you see a keyword with a lot of revenue for the number of sessions, but the number of sessions is low, you may want to raise your bid for that keyword so that it generates more impressions of your ads.

 To see activity by ad headline, switch the Primary Dimension to Ad Content.

 To see where your ads appeared on the Google search results page, add Ad Slot or Ad Slot Position as Secondary Dimensions.